woo-j/OkapiBarcode/README.md

 - GS1 Composite: avoid ArrayIndexOutOfBoundsException in some rare corner cases
 - PDF417: add `setContent(byte[])` method for binary data
-- PDF417: when using structured append (Macro PDF417), place padding before control block rather than after
+- PDF417: when using structured append (Macro PDF417), place padding before control block, not after
 - PDF417: fix auto-calculation of row count when data is very small and column count is specified
 - PDF417: add support for segment count and file name Macro PDF417 optional fields
 - Royal Mail 4-State: fix bug in check digit calculation